SJ-Fang23/ForceRL-real-robot/README.md

 2. Launch the bringup launch file:
     ```bash
+    sudo chmod 777 /dev/ttyUSB0
     roslaunch turbo_bringup right_arm.launch
     ```
     You will see the gripper opening and closing, indicating a successful launch!

 ## Teaching Pendant Setup

+Load the driver so that the program can actually move the robot.

 1. On the main screen, click `Run Program`.
 2. Go to `File --> Load Program`.
 3. Select `ur_driver.urp` and click `Open`.
 4. Press `Play` (`▶` symbol).
+5. Press `continue` on the popup.

 Voila!
 We are done!